What Are the Types of Elder Abuse?

 Next Steps After Suspected Abuse

 If you believe a loved one is suffering from any type of elder abuse, take action now.
-There are a variety of resources you can access to report elder or nursing home abuse and get help.
+There are a variety of resources you can access to report nursing home abuse and get help.

 Get help by contacting any of the following: